louis-young/link-shortener/README.md

 # URL Shortener

-React front-end for a full-stack MERN application for shortening URLs.
+A React front-end for a full-stack MERN application for shortening URLs.

 ![URL Shortener](documentation/url-shortener.jpg)